mixzky/SignShareNetwork/USER_GUIDELINES.md

 - **Add Review**: Write your thoughts in the comment box below the voting buttons
 - **Quick Submit**: Press Enter to submit your comment (Shift+Enter for new line)
-- **Character Requirement**: Comments are required when submitting a review

 ### 3. **Managing Your Reviews**